 Vegetation establishment was successfully demonstrated during greenhouse evaluation of bench-cleaned tailing material.
-Basin wildrye (Leymus cinereus) and Kentucky Bluegrass (Poa pratensis) grew adequately in reprocessed tailings and in tailings amended with lime and compost, compared to plants grown in greenhouse potting soil.
+Basin wild rye (Leymus cinereus) and Kentucky bluegrass (Poa pratensis) grew adequately in reprocessed tailings and in tailings amended with lime and compost, compared to plants grown in greenhouse potting soil.
 However, when the common sunflower (Helianthus annus) was planted in both reprocessed and amended tailings from one site, only the reprocessed tailing supported plant growth.
-Revegetation and monitoring of field test plots will occur during the spring and summer of 2000.